 - Vehicles: Vehicles are any cars, trucks, or other titled vehicles owned by a company and not considered a part of its inventory.

 Current liabilities are a company’s short-term financial obligations that are due immediately or are payable within one year.
-These include liabilities such as accounts payable, income and payroll taxes, short-term loans, and current maturities of long-term debt.
+Some examples of current liabilities are:

 - Taxes: Taxes include sales taxes, income taxes, and payroll taxes.

 - Payroll: Payroll includes any pay currently owed to employees, including salaries, wages, bonuses, and commissions.